-Be a PCC Beaver at No Cost Through the Kansas Promise Scholarship
+Be a PCC Beaver through the Kansas Promise Scholarship!

 It's a great time to make a positive change, come join our close-knit campus community!